 The educational component of our programs is multi-disciplinary and covers:

 Service-learning elements built into our programs allow participants to really immerse themselves in a place and share an experience with local people, bridging the gap that often exists between visitor and host.
-We work hard to ensure that the work our groups do are grounded in community needs and vision and are executed through local leadership.
+We work hard to ensure that the work our groups do are grounded in community needs, vision and are executed through local leadership.
 Additionally, volunteer work helps build self-confidence and self-belief as students learn new skills and take on new roles.
 Service-learning components vary by program.
 Examples undertaken by students are: habitat restoration and species monitoring; assisting local students with English-language development; and improving school environments in poor rural communities.

 Travel and the realities of ‘life on the road’ teaches a lot of valuable lessons: how to communicate and relate to people from different cultures; how to be happy with few possessions and a simple life; how to overcome temporary discomfort.
 Travel ultimately exposes students to the myriad possibilities and realities in the world and in their lives.
 This allows for personal growth and a clarity in students' passion and direction as they do this important learning away from the expectations of family, friends, and peers.